opensearch-project/opensearch-migrations/TrafficCapture/trafficReplayer/README.md

 with the fully qualified class name of the IJsonTransformerProvider implementation that should be loaded.
 The contents of that file must be in plain text with a single class on a line.

-If multiple IJsonTransformerProviders are loaded, or if the provider/transformer require additional configuration parameters, the user must specify additional configuration to the TrafficReplayer via the "--transformer-config" argument.
-This argument must be a json formatted list of maps.
-The order of the list will define the order that the transformations are run.
-Within each map is a single key-value pair whose name is the fully-qualified classname of the IJsonTransformerProvider.
-The value of that key is then passed to the provider to fully instantiate an IJsonTransformer object.
-If only one IJsonTransformerProvider was loaded, configuration may be excluded.
-Note that when the transformer-config is specified, it will control which of the loaded IJsonTransformerProviders will be created, how they'll be created, and what order they will run in.
+The user must specify transformers to use and their configuration to the TrafficReplayer via the `--transformer-config` argument.
+If only one transformer is to be used and it doesn't require additional configuration, specifying JUST the classname will cause that single transformer to be used.
+Otherwise, the user must specify `--transformer-config` as a json formatted list of maps.
+The contents may also be specified in a file that can be read from `--transformer-config-file` (which is mutually exclusive with `--transformer-config`).
+The order of the list of transformers and configs will define the order that the transformations are run.
+Within each map is a single key-value pair whose name must match the getName() of the IJsonTransformerProvider that the user is attempting to use.
+The name is defined by the `IJsonTransformerProvider::getName()`, which unless overridden is the classname (e.g. 'JsonJoltTransformerProvider').
+The value corresponding to that key is then passed to instantiate an IJsonTransformer object.

 The base [jsonJoltMessageTransformerProvider](../replayerPlugins/jsonMessageTransformers/jsonJoltMessageTransformerProvider)
 package includes [JsonCompositeTransformer.java]